|The most popular 2-player card game in the US|

 |Upcard||The very first face-up card next to the closed Deck pile.|

-The objective in Gin Rummy is to collect cards into melds and have as little deadwood as possible at the end of each hand (aka round).
+The goal in Gin Rummy is to collect cards into melds and have as little deadwood as possible at the end of each hand (aka round).
 A game usually consists of several hands, and each hand is scored separately depending on how much deadwood opponents have at the end of a hand.
 The hand ends with one opponent knocking, ginning or with a draw.
 The full game ends when one player reaches an agreed-upon number of total points (e.g. 100 points).

 For every hand, each player gets 10 cards.
 The remaining deck is placed on the table between the players face-down, and one card (sometimes called upcard) is put face-up next to the deck as the 1st card of the discard pile.